 Get Your Food and Drink On

 Save your dollars on drinks by hitting up cheap booze joints.
 Guests at Hotel Palomar Chicago can bed down and drink up at the evening wine receptions (5 p.m. to 6 p.m.) in this hip River North spot.
-Hang around long enough on a Thursday night at Lincoln Park's Burwood Tap (a.k.a. past 8:30 p.m.) and you'll be treated to free wings.
+Hang around long enough on a Wednesday night at Lincoln Park's Burwood Tap (a.k.a. past 8:30 p.m.) and you'll be treated to free wings (on Thursdays, you're treated to free pool).
 And, what could be better than a liquor-meets-dessert combo?
 On the Near North Side, More bakery creates cocktail-inspired cupcakes, such as the margarita with tequila-lime icing and salt sprinkles, and gives them away during happy hour (5 p.m. to 7 p.m.) on Fridays.

 Hit a Hot Event

 Get more bang for your buck by passing up expensive entertainment for the Windy City’s free festivals and events.
 In the summer, Navy Pier shoots off fireworks on Wednesday and Saturday nights, and on August 17th and 18th, jets fly the skies with the Chicago Air and Water Show at the North Avenue lakefront.
 Feeling crafty?
 The Renegade Craft Fair in the Wicker Park neighborhood showcases an eclectic mix of artists and creative knick-knacks.
 In August, catch the Bud Billiken Parade, the country’s oldest and largest African American parade, and a few weeks later, live la dolce vita at the Festa Italiana, which celebrates the heritage of Chicago’s vibrant Little Italy community.